Damika-Anupama/Social-Media-Application-Backend/README.md

 > No shops,
 > No games
 - Anyone can make accounts
-  - using facebook, google, apple, microsoft
-  - using the form too
 - Publish posts
   - report others' posts
   - Like